igromanru/HD2-Sneaky-Stuff/README.md

 If you want to be extra sneaky, use a manual map injector or a driver based manual map injector.

 ### Configuration file
+The `Settings.toml` file will be created in the `/Helldivers 2/bin/` directory if it doesn’t already exist, and it will be read from there.
 In the **Settings.toml** configuration file, you can change the single-key hotkeys assigned to each feature.
 To disable certain features, you still need to use the hard-coded modifier CTRL + (hotkey).
 Hotkey values are Virtual-Key Codes, and can be assigned as either decimal or hex-decimal.
 e.g.: `InfiniteHealthKey = 0x61` is the **Numpad 1** key.